Common Chickweed – Identification, Foraging, and Uses

 How to Get Rid of Chickweed

-If it has not yet flowered, The Gardener’s Weed Book recommends tilling it under as green manure (once it flowers, this is not generally recommended, as the plant will continue to mature and set seed even after it has been pulled from the soil).
+If it has not yet flowered, The Gardener’s Weed Book, Barbara recommends tilling it under as green manure.
+Don’t do this after it flowers!
+The plant continues to mature and set seed even after it has been pulled from the soil.

 More Herbal Resources

-You may also enjoy other posts in the Weekly Weeder Series and Herbs and Wildcrafting, including:
+You may also enjoy other related articles, including:

 Botany & Wildcrafting Course by Herbal Academy